Diyckstra/terraform-provider-deyckstra/website/docs/d/lb_listener.md

 ## Attribute Reference

-See the [LB Listener Resource](../r/lb_listener.md) for details on the returned attributes - they are identical.
+See the [LB listener resource](../r/lb_listener.md) for details on the returned attributes - they are identical.